 One glaring issue though is for characters that are downed.
-In a party of 3-5 players you have 2-4 other people who can try to stabilize you.
-In a smaller party you may have 1 other that can do this, or if you’re by yourself you’re in trouble.
+In a party of 3-5 players, you have 2-4 other people who can try to stabilize you.
+In a smaller party, you may have 1 other that can do this, or if you’re by yourself you’re in trouble.
 The stakes are much higher and the party will have to make tough decisions and play more cautiously to compensate for this.

-One benefit with a smaller number of players is that combat is actually a lot quicker.
+One benefit of a smaller number of players is that combat is a lot quicker.
 This allows you to fit more encounters in per session, or focus more on role-playing or other aspects of the game.
 All of this does require a bit of extra prep time since more content means more time spent making that content between sessions.